libvips/libvips/doc/binding.md

 # Don't bind the top-level C API

-The libvips C API (vips_add() and so on) was designed to be easy for humans to write.
+The libvips C API ([func@add] and so on) was designed to be easy for humans to write.
 It is inconvenient and dangerous to use from other languages due to its heavy use of varargs.

 It's much better to use the layer below.
 This lower layer is structured as:

 - Create operator.
-You can use vips_operation_new() to make a new `VipsOperation` object from an operator nickname, like `"add"`.
+You can use [ctor@Operation.new] to make a new [class@Operation] object from an operator nickname, like `"add"`.

 - Set parameters.
-You can loop over the operation with vips_argument_map() to get the name and type of each input argument.
-For each argument, you need to get the value from your language, convert to a `GValue`, then use g_object_set_property() to set that value on the operator.
+You can use [method@Object.get_args] to get the name and type of all arguments.
+For each argument, you need to get the value from your language, convert to a [struct@GObject.Value], then use [method@GObject.Object.set_property] to set that value on the operator.

-- Execute with vips_cache_operation_build().
+- Execute with [func@cache_operation_build].

 - Extract results.
-Again, you loop over the operator arguments with vips_argument_map(), but instead of inputs, this time you look for output arguments.
-You extract their value with g_object_get_property(), and pass the value back to your language.
+Again, you loop over the arguments, but instead of inputs, this time you look for output arguments.
+You extract their value with [method@GObject.Object.get_property], and pass the value back to your language.

-For example, you can execute vips_invert() like this:
+For example, you can execute [method@Image.invert] like this:

 ```c
 /* compile with